JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 ### Test 3 Extended.
-In some RF transmitters there performance drops when the voltage is 2.4 and less, that was my reasoning for stopping the test above.
+In some RF transmitters their performance drops when the voltage is 2.4 and less, that was my reasoning for stopping the test above.
 But I thought I would continue test 3 for another 24 hours to see if we had reached the end.
 The result is you can see the normal lithium rapid drop off for both the Panasonic and Energizer batteries while the NightKonic is just dropping below the usable level.
-Again the blip is the same marker from above when I stopped then resumed the test.
+Again the blip is the same marker from above when I stopped then, resumed the test.

 {% include image.html file="cr2032_test_3_extended.jpg" alt="Test Run 3 Extended"%}
 [Test Run 3 Extended 24 hours with Panasonic, Energizer and NightKonic batteries.](https://jemrf.github.io/RF-Documentation/images/cr2032_test_3_extended.jpg)

 ### Test 4 (in work)
-Because my other brands (Duracell, Amazon, JunPower, PGSonic & Joobef) of batteries have not arrived and the strange test results of one of the NightKonic batteries I am testing 3 more NightKonic randomally pulled from 3 deliveries and one Panasonic as control.
-It is Dec 16, 2021 and I will update this in a few days with that test results.
+Because the other brands (Duracell, Amazon, JunPower, PGSonic & Joobef) of batteries have not arrived and the strange test results of one of the NightKonic batteries I am testing 3 more NightKonic randomally pulled from 3 deliveries and one Panasonic as control.
+It is Dec 16, 2021 and I will update this in a few days with that test result.

 ### Conclusion
-My sample base is too small to draw a big conclusion about which is better.
+For now my sample base is too small to draw a big conclusion about which is better.
 It does imply that the price is not a guarantee of the quality of power produced.
-Price can validate shelf life and repeatability, but I do not want to spend the next 10 years validating.
+Price can't validate shelf life and repeatability, but I do not want to spend the next 10 years validating.
 I will continue to test different brand batteries.

 Testing to date does imply some may do a little better, but for my sensor needs, not the difference I was expecting.
-For our car fobs, a burst used to lock and unlock the car, remotes to change the TV channels are not much different at all (well OK, channel surfers maybe).
+For our bathroom scales, car fobs, a burst used to lock and unlock the car and remotes to change the TV channels, there is not much different at all (well OK, channel surfers maybe).

 For me, this was a surprise, I was exclusively using Energizers, but going forward I am buying the cheaper batteries.
 My testing will continue until I am satisfied that cheaper is a good answer, or I find a really good battery and a good price.